Super Lawyers

 Summarized below are verdicts and reported settlements from a few cases involving allegations that TTTS was misdiagnosed or otherwise mishandled by doctors.

-• J.A.S. v Cambridge Pediatrics (Pennsylvania 2016) $8.4 million: defendants hospital and pediatric practice were sued for negligently mishandling pregnancy and premature delivery of identical twins suffering from twin transfer syndrome.
-One of the twins was stillborn and the surviving twin was extremely premature with a birth weight of only 2 lbs. and an APGAR score of 5.
-Hours after birth he suffers severe intracranial hemorrhage (brain bleed) causing extensive brain damage and leaving him severely disabled.
-Negligence was actually admitted by defendants and the case went to trial solely on the issue of damages.
-Jury awarded over $8 million.
+• J.A.S. v Cambridge Pediatrics (Pennsylvania 2016) $8.4 million verdict: A hospital and pediatric practice were sued for negligently mishandling the pregnancy and premature delivery of identical twins suffering from twin-to-twin transfer syndrome.
+One of the twins was stillborn, and the surviving twin was extremely premature with a birth weight of only 2 lbs. and an APGAR score of 5.
+After birth, the surviving twin required a tracheostomy, which was dislodged due to negligent monitoring, causing cardiac arrest.
+He suffered severe intraventricular hemorrhages and brain damage, leading to a permanent seizure disorder and profound disability.
+The mistakes the doctors make were pretty awful.
+The defendants actually admitted negligence, and the case proceeded to trial solely on the issue of damages.
+The jury awarded over $8 million.

-• Plaintiff v Defendant (Iowa 2007) $2.3 million: Plaintiff sued OB/GYNs and radiologists alleging that they failed to timely diagnose and treat her twin-to-twin transfusion syndrome resulting in one twin dying and the other being born with severe brain injuries.
-Specifically, plaintiff claimed that doctors failed to identify that twins were sharing a single placenta and other si
+• Plaintiff v Defendant (Iowa 2007) $2.3 million: Plaintiff sued OB/GYNs and radiologists, alleging that they failed to timely diagnose and treat her twin-to-twin transfusion syndrome, resulting in one twin dying and the other being born with severe brain injuries.
+Specifically, the plaintiff claimed that doctors failed to identify that twins were sharing a single placenta and other si

-gns of TTTS when ultrasound was performed at 18-weeks.
-By the time the next ultrasound was done at 29-weeks the donor twin had already died and the recipient twin had suffered hypoxic brain injury.
+gns of TTTS when an ultrasound was performed at 18 weeks.
+By the time the next ultrasound was done at 29 weeks, the donor twin had already died, and the recipient twin had suffered hypoxic brain injury.
 The case settled days before trial for $2.6 million.

 • Pardini v Allegheny General (Pennsylvania 2007) $125,000: father filed his own separate claim for emotional distress based on the death of his twins.
-He alleged that the defendant hospital and doctors failed to properly diagnose and manage twin transfusion syndrome which ultimately led to the stillbirths.
-Mother had already brought claim on behalf of deceased twins and received separate settlements.
+He alleged that the defendant hospital and doctors failed to properly diagnose and manage twin transfusion syndrome, which ultimately led to the stillbirths.
+Mother had already brought a claim on behalf of the deceased twins and received separate settlements.
 Case settled for $125k.

 What Is Twin-To-Twin Transfusion Syndrome?